Grilse Gallery

 Tadhg McSweeney, Saoirse, 2 August – 31 August

 McSweeney was an exceptionally individual artist who found extraordinary beauty in the absolutely ordinary, in the landscapes, animals and everyday objects of his home surroundings.
-The exhibition will be introduced by Tadhg’s friend and film-maker, Vivienne Dick.
-The exhibition runs until 31 August, open Wed—Sun, 12—5pm or by appointment.
+The exhibition was introduced by Tadhg’s friend and film-maker, Vivienne Dick: a recording of her remarks can be viewed here: https://youtu.be/0-Z8mj2TiLk

 The poet Brian Lynch wrote, ‘the simplicity, the stubbornness, the freshness, and the joy he finds in nature are facets of an ongoing self-portrait, expressions of the soul of an original artistic personality.
 He is in the tradition of Irish genius, but there is no genius like him.
 Tadhg McSweeney is unique’.